orbitalquark/scintillua/docs/manual.md

 Scintillua reports errors in one of two ways:

-1. If the `CreateLexer()` call fails and returns a null pointer, you can retrieve the error message using `GetCreateLexerError()`.
+1. If the `CreateLexer()` call fails and returns a null pointer, you can retrieve the error message using Scintillua's `GetCreateLexerError()`.
 This can happen when the "scintillua.lexers" property is not correctly set or when there is an error loading a particular Lua lexer.
 2. If there is an error during a lex or fold operation, the error message is stored in the "lexer.scintillua.error" property.
 This property only contains the most recent error (if any).